 5 years of experience, mainly on enterprise-facing software using Lean/Agile methodologies.
 Strengths include writing and generative research.
-Primary areas of interest related to UX: accessibility, change management, and technology adoption vs. refusal.
+Primary areas of interest related to UX: accessibility, change management, and technology acceptance vs. refusal.

 Monday is my favorite day of the week but outside of work I enjoy recording my own music and hobbling things together out of wood.
 I read and write a lot of different kinds of things.
 And as much as possible, I spend time outdoors with my wife and kids.